-We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of \$47.2 million, which includes \$26.7 million of non-cash expense related to the extinguishment of essentially all of our outstanding promissory notes and certain other indebtedness, and \$13.9 million during the fiscal years ended March 31, 2016 and 2015, respectively, and a net loss of \$2.0 million in the quarter ended June 30, 2016.
-As of June 30, 2016, we had an accumulated deficit of approximately \$133.7 million.
+We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of \$47.2 million, which includes \$26.7 million of non-cash expense related to the extinguishment of essentially all of our outstanding promissory notes and certain other indebtedness, and \$13.9 million during the fiscal years ended March 31, 2016 and 2015, respectively, and a net loss of \$7.7 million in the nine months ended December 31, 2016.
+As of December 31, 2016, we had an accumulated deficit of approximately \$139.4 million.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with non-clinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we may incur significant sales, marketing and outsourced-manufacturing expenses should we elect not to collaborate with one or more third parties for such services and capabilities.
 As a public company, we incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

 Our ability to become profitable depends upon our ability to generate revenues.
-To date, we have generated approximately \$16.4 million in revenues, primarily from the receipt of research and development grants from the NIH.
+To date, we have generated approximately \$16.4 million in revenues, primarily from the receipt of research and development grant awards from the NIH, not including the fair market value of the ongoing NIH-funded Phase 2a MDD study of AV-101.
 We have not yet commercialized any product or generated any revenues from product sales, and we do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, AV-101, or we enter into one or more development and commercialization agreements with respect to AV-101 or one or more other product candidates.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- initiate and successfully complete preclinical and clinical trials that meet their prescribed endpoints; - · initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - · commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - · achieve market acceptance of our product candidates in the medical community and with third-party payors.
+- initiate and successfully complete preclinical and clinical trials that meet their prescribed endpoints; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.